tox-dev/tox/doc/drafts/extend-envs-and-packagebuilds.md

 It should be possible to build other kinds of packages than just the standard sdist and it should also be possible to create different kinds of builds that can be used from different environments.
 To make this possible there has to be some concept of factorized package definitions and a way to match these factorized builds to environments with a similar way of matching like what is in place already to generate environments. sdist would for example would match to a "sdist" factor to only be matched against virtualenvs as the default.

-This could then be used to hae virtualenv, conda, nixos, docker, pyenv, rpm, deb, etc. builds and tie them to concrete test environments.
+This could then be used to have virtualenv, conda, nixos, docker, pyenv, rpm, deb, etc. builds and tie them to concrete test environments.

 To summarize - we would need a: